Jasonlobo21/tp/docs/DeveloperGuide.md

 ### 6. Future Improvements
 - Store recommendations in a config file or JSON for easier modification.

-## Find command
-### 1. Feature overview:
-   FindCommand enables users to search for log entries that contain a specific keyword within a particular category (e.g., meal, workout, water).
-   Users invoke the command with the format: `find` <log_type> <keyword>.
-   Upon execution, the command traverses the corresponding log list and prints out any log entries that contain the specified keyword.
-   This feature is particularly useful for quickly retrieving relevant logs based on user-provided search terms.

-### 2. Implementation details:
-   Input Parsing & Validation:
-   The command begins by trimming and splitting the input string into parts.
-It expects at least three tokens (the command word, the log type, and the keyword).
-   Type-Based Delegation:
-   A switch-case statement directs the search to the appropriate `LogList` (e.g., mealLogs, workoutLogs, waterLogs) based on the provided log type.
-   Delegated Search Logic:
-   The actual keyword search is handled by the `findLog` method within each `LogList`.
-This method iterates over the logs and prints matching entries using the UI helper methods.
-   Error Handling:
-   If the input is improperly formatted or the log type is invalid, a custom `InvalidFindException` is thrown, ensuring that the user receives clear feedback on what went wrong.

-### 3. Why this design:
-   Separation of Concerns:
-   By delegating the keyword search logic to the findLog method within the LogList, the FindCommand class remains focused solely on input parsing and routing.
-This separation improves readability and testability.
-   Modularity and Maintainability:
-   The design allows for easy updates.
-For example, if new log types are added or the search logic needs enhancement, changes are isolated to the relevant LogList or the switch-case structure in FindCommand.
-   Robustness:
-   Input validation and exception handling ensure that the command fails gracefully, providing clear error messages when users supply invalid inputs.

-### 4. Alternatives considered:
-   Centralized Search in the Parser:
-   An alternative was to perform the search directly within the Parser class.
-However, this approach would have mixed command routing with business logic, reducing modularity and making unit testing more difficult.
-   Advanced Search Techniques:
-   Using more sophisticated filtering techniques (e.g., regular expressions or fuzzy matching) was considered.
-Ultimately, a simple keyword search was chosen to keep the implementation straightforward while meeting current requirements.

-### 5. Sequence Diagrams:

 ### 6. Future Improvements: